NucleoidMC/nucleoid-docs/docs/build-rush/builds.md

 Players won't have to build this floor, as it will replace the floor of all plots when building.
 Please make sure that all blocks of the floor have a solid top surface.

 !!! tip
-    Do not worry about falling blocks like sand for you floor, as barrier blocks will be placed under the plot floors if the map does not have blocks there.
+    Do not worry about falling blocks like sand for your floor, as barrier blocks will be placed under the plot floors if the map does not have blocks there.

 !!! example
     If you want to create a build of size 7, you can create a structure of dimensions 7x8x7, with the floor being at the bottom of the structure.